 DNAtrix is developing potent oncolytic immunotherapies for the treatment of cancer using genetically modified viruses.

-DNX-2401 is developed to have attractive characteristics needed for safety and efficacy.
+DNX-2401 possesses unique characteristics needed for safety and efficacy.

 - Novel Mechanism: oncolytic immunotherapies that kill tumor cells and trigger an antitumor immune response